The Joy Luck Club (novel): Ying-Ying "Betty" St. Clair

 From a young age, Ying-Ying is told by her wealthy and conservative family that Chinese girls should be meek and gentle.
 This is especially difficult for her, as she feels it out of step with her character as a Tiger.
 She begins to develop a passive personality and represses her feelings as she grows up in Wuxi.
 Ying-Ying marries a charismatic man named Lin Xiao not out of love, but because she believed it was her fate.
 Her husband is revealed to be abusive and openly has extramarital affairs with other women.
-When Ying-Ying discovers she is pregnant, she has an abortion and decides to live with her relatives in a smaller city in China.
+When Ying-Ying discovers she is pregnant, she has an abortion.
+She then decides to live with her relatives in a smaller city in China.

 After ten years, she moves to Shanghai and works in a clothing store, where she meets an American man named Clifford St. Clair.
 He falls in love with her, but Ying-Ying cannot express any strong emotion after her first marriage.
 He courts her for four years, and she agrees to marry him after learning that Lin Xiao had died, which she takes as the proper sign to move on.
 She allows Clifford to control most aspects of her life; he mistranslates her words and actions, and even changes her name to "Betty".
 Ying-Ying gives birth to her daughter, Lena, after moving to San Francisco with St. Clair.
 When Lena is around ten years old, Ying-Ying becomes pregnant a third time, but the baby boy is anencephalic and soon dies.

 Ying-Ying is horrified when she realises that Lena, a Tiger like herself, has inherited or emulated her passive behaviors and trapped herself in a loveless marriage with a controlling husband.
 She finally resolves to call upon the more assertive qualities of her Tiger nature, to appeal to those qualities in Lena.
 She will tell Lena her story in the hope that she will be able to break free from the same passivity that ruined most of her young life back in China.